MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/supportskeyboardfocus-feature.md

 ms.reviewer: sranins
 ms.service: powerbi
 ms.subservice: powerbi-custom-visuals
-ms.topic: conceptual
+ms.topic: how-to
-ms.date: 04/30/2020
+ms.date: 07/29/2021
 ---

-# Navigate a visual using the keyboard
+# Enable keyboard navigation of a visual

 This article describes how to enable the user to navigate through a Power BI visual using the keyboard.
 This feature helps makes Power BI more accessible to people with disabilities and allows everyone more choice when interacting with reports.